On This Page

 - Santorini port has a small and very loosely organized parking area, located to the left as you exit the ship.
 The port is usually packed with tourists, buses, and cars when a ferry is arriving or departing so be prepared for chaos.
 (Once again, I do not recommend picking up a rental car from the ferry port.)

 Santorini Port to the Airport

-- There is no regularly scheduled bus that goes directly from the Santorini ferry port to the airport, but getting to the airport by bus is not difficult.
-To get from the Santorini port to the airport, first take the bus from the port up to Fira, and then change buses (buying an additional ticket) to the airport; buses from Fira to the airport depart every hour or so.
+- In high-season there is often a ferry port to airport bus.
+But there is no regularly scheduled bus that does the port-to-airport route.
+To get from the Santorini port to the airport (when the direct bus is not running) first take the bus from the port up to Fira, and then change buses (buying an additional ticket) to the airport; buses from Fira to the airport depart every hour or so.
 A bus ticket from the port to Fira costs €2.30 (20 minutes trip), and the bus from Fira to the airport is €1.80 (10 minutes).
 Cash only.
 (Santorini Bus Timetable)